Danzan-ryū: Zen Budokai Jujitsu

 Zen Budokai Aiki Jujitsu was founded by Raymond "Duke" Moore who began his training in the 1940s with Ray Law.
 Moore received advanced black belts in karate, judo, and jujitsu and by the 1960s had formulated his system which was influenced by his direct training with Ray Law (jujitsu), George Yoshida (judo), Kiyose Nakae (jujitsu), Mitz Kimura (judo), Richard Kim (karate and jujitsu), Hidetaka Nishiyama (karate), and Masutatsu Oyama (karate).
 Today, the system consists of approximately a dozen schools most of which are in California and New England.
 Zen Budokai focuses on practical jujitsu and self-defense and is taught by 9th dan (and current system leader) Tim Delgman at the San Francisco dojo and 9th dan Jim Moses at Stanford University at the Stanford Jujitsu Club.

 Kilohana Martial Arts Association

 Kilohana Martial Arts Association is a non-profit organization founded in 1996 to perpetuate the teachings of Professor Sig Kufferath and Professor Seishiro Okazaki, as well as to promote the study of other martial disciplines.

-Kilohana works diligently to foster a sense of community among martial organizations and schools.
-With this goal in mind, Kilohana sponsors and supports a number of tournaments and training events throughout the year, most of which are open to members and non-members alike.
-The diversity of these events represents our desire to share with all of our Ohana.

-The name “Kilohana” means being made of the finest material, of being the best at what you do, and having superior character, honor and integrity.
-Our coat of arms denotes this spirit with the Hawaiian words “Mokomoko Ku’i Lima Po’okela Kilohana”.
-Roughly translated this means being the finest champion in the art of hand-to-hand combat.
-We are honored to have been gifted this name and image by Professor Sig Kufferath.
+He sponsors and supports a number of tournaments and training events throughout the year, most of which are open to members and non-members.
+The name “Kilohana” means being made of the finest material and having superior character, honor and integrity.
+In their coat of arms, the Hawaiian words “Mokomoko Ku’i Lima Po’okela Kilohana” means being the finest champion in the art of hand-to-hand combat.
+The name and image were created by Professor Sig Kufferath.